scobru/baluni-contracts/README.md

 - `getAmountOut()`: Gets the estimated output amount for a swap.
 - `performRebalanceIfNeeded()`: Triggers a rebalance if necessary.

+## `BaluniV1Pool` Contract

+**Description:** This contract represents a liquidity pool for a pair of ERC20 tokens within the Baluni Protocol.
+It facilitates the exchange of these tokens, allows users to provide liquidity and earn fees, and enables the rebalancing of pool assets for optimal allocation.

+**Key Functions:**

+- `swap()`: Allows users to swap one token for another within the pool, charging a fee.
+- `getAmountOut()`: Calculates the expected output amount for a given swap.
+- `addLiquidity()`: Enables users to add liquidity to the pool in exchange for LP tokens.
+- `exit()`: Allows users to withdraw their liquidity from the pool.
+- `totalLiquidityInAsset1/2()`: Calculates the total liquidity value in terms of each asset.
+- `performRebalanceIfNeeded()`: Triggers rebalancing of pool assets if necessary.
+- `getDeviation()`: Calculates the deviation of the current pool asset weights from the target weights.
+- `_performRebalanceIfNeeded()`: Internal function to handle the rebalancing process.
+- `getReserves()`: Returns the current reserves of both assets in the pool.

+**Events:**

+- `Swap`: Emitted when a swap occurs.
+- `LiquidityAdded`: Emitted when liquidity is added to the pool.
+- `LiquidityRemoved`: Emitted when liquidity is removed from the pool.
+- `RebalancePerformed`: Emitted when a rebalance operation is executed.

+## `BaluniV1MarketOracle` Contract

+**Description:** This contract acts as the market oracle for the Baluni Protocol.
+It determines the price of BALUNI tokens in relation to USDC using an external oracle and Uniswap V3 pool data.

+**Key Functions:**

+- `initialize()/reinitialize()`: Initializes/reinitializes the contract with BALUNI, USDC, and oracle addresses.
+- `setStaticOracle()`: Allows the owner to update the static oracle address.
+- `priceBALUNI()`: Returns the price of BALUNI in USDC.
+- `unitPriceBALUNI()`: Returns the unit price of BALUNI from the Baluni Router.
+- `_priceBALUNI()`: Internal function to fetch the BALUNI price from the oracle.
+- `_unitPriceBALUNI()`: Internal function to get the BALUNI unit price from the router.

+**Events:**

+- `PriceUpdated`: Emitted when the price of BALUNI is updated.

 ### Polygon

 BaluniV1AgentFactory deployed to: 0x50953ba8BD92523168a63711DBf534fE4F619d0A
 BaluniV1Router deployed to: 0x8DD108DDC24A6b07Bc9191DE5f0337f240c4e0c0
 BaluniV1Rebalance deployed to: 0x1CC8A760bb5d714E3290a30044c6f4f4cEc01dac
 BaluniV1MarketOracle deployed to: 0x3D22f6bdE20E8647B96d0BAbc21b9BB610FB53A5
 BaluniV1PoolFactory deployed to: 0x6D059183aa33198476C2D19A056AD1D9e8D3FeE1
 BaluniV1PoolPeriphery deployed to: 0xC9C6073494fD9524Dbe08B91E6106285F983237b
 Pool USDT-USDC deployed to: 0xF5fa4f458A095396Fa3DfFfE9e7D